WYOMING - HOSPITAL MANDATORY REPORTING GUIDE

 Citation: Wyo.
 Stat. § 35-1-130.

-Attorney Notes: Creates a law‑enforcement notice trail relevant to reconstructing timelines.
+Attorney Notes: Creates a law-enforcement notice trail relevant to timeline reconstruction and institutional knowledge analysis.

 Category 4 — Communicable Diseases